LiskArchive/lips/proposals/lip-define_state_transitions_of_reward_module.md

 ## Abstract

-The reward module provides the base reward system for a blockchain developed with the Lisk SDK.
+The Reward module provides the base reward system for a blockchain developed with the Lisk SDK.
 In this LIP, we specify the protocol logic that this module injects during the block lifecycle as well as the functions that can be called from off-chain services.

 ## Copyright